“Please put us out of our misery.”

 While we found a variety of advice on getting your marketing messages read, there were several that appeared over and over again on industry blogs.

-We couldn’t help but notice their similarity to best practices suggested decades ago by legendary copywriter John Caples, who was known for his ability to craft irresistible headlines.
+There were very similar to the best practices suggested decades ago by legendary copywriter John Caples, who was known for his ability to craft irresistible headlines.

 It might seem boring and unimaginative, but the “How to” subject line is a classic.

-It’s effective because if offers your prospect a powerful guarantee: What they’re about to read is going to teach them something.
+The method is effective because it offers your prospect a powerful guarantee: What they’re about to read is going to teach them something.
 Here’s a great example from Salesforce:

 Not only does this email offer you an opportunity to learn something, but it takes advantage of a few other psychological principles that we’ll touch on next.

-It’s not just the words “How to” that make the email subject line from Salesforce above so clickable, but the appeal to our inherent self-interest.
+“How to” isn't the only thing that makes the email subject line from Salesforce above so clickable, but the appeal to our inherent self-interest.
 Remember that, on the whole, people strive to be better.

 We want to learn how to make more money, improve our memory, and find success with the opposite sex.
 It’s these things that motivate us to open some of the emails you’ll see below, like Grammarly Insights’ weekly progress report email, which helps users of the service improve their writing.